Tuberculosis in relation to HIV: Prevention

 When HIV-negative children take isoniazid after they have been exposed to tuberculosis, their risk to contract tuberculosis is reduced.
 A Cochrane review investigated whether giving isoniazid to HIV-positive children can help to prevent this vulnerable group from getting tuberculosis.
 They included three trials conducted in South Africa and Botswana and found that isoniazid given to all children diagnosed with HIV may reduce the risk of active tuberculosis and death in children who are not on antiretroviral treatment.
 For children taking antiretroviral medication, no clear benefit was detected.

+Isoniazid, rifapentine or both may be given to those with HIV as preventative therapy and have been shown to prevent infection with TB (both in those being treated for HIV and those that were untreated).
+Preventative therapy may be given for 3-6 months at a time or indefinitely, however the utility of indefinite TB preventative therapy is not well established.
+Isoniazid given for 36 months was shown to reduce the risk of TB by 38% as compared to 6 months of therapy in those with HIV.
+However, other another study showed limited benefit in preventing TB by starting another 3 month preventative regiment of rifapentine-isoniazid 12 months after the first course in those receiving therapy for HIV.
+Rifapentine or rifampin was associated with less liver toxicity, less risk of death and increase adherence compared to isoniazid therapy.

+The BCG vaccine may prevent some forms of severe TB in children with HIV (such as TB meningitis, a form of chronic meningitis), but in adults with HIV, the vaccine is not recommended.

+The experimental M72/AS01E tuberculosis vaccine has shown to reduce the incidence of TB in adults by 50% and its immunogenicity has been demonstrated in those with HIV.